 - As a first step, the pixel color signals must be matched between the LPC4088 and display.
 The LPC4088 has many options for routing the pixel data to different pins and there are differences depending on the display mode selected.
 The OEM Base Board supports the default settings when using TFT 4:4:4 or TFT 5:6:5-mode.
 For 24-bit systems, the extra serial interfaces on the LCD Expansion Connector must be traded-off. - Many displays have 24 or 18 bit color interfaces, i.e., 8 or 6 bits per color.
-This means that some color information is missing when using TFT 4:4:4 or TT5:6:5-mode.
+This means that some color information is missing when using TFT 4:4:4 or TT5:6:5mode.
 Always connect the available color bits from the LPC4088 to the MSB bits.
 A common solution is to connect the most significant color bit to the missing (LSB) bits.
-Alternatively, just ground the LSB bits.
+Alternatively, just ground the LSB bits. - The table below lists where the pixel color information can be found when working in TFT 4:4:4 or TFT 5:6:6 mode.